-At times, anticipated heavy load conditions may result in PJM operators carrying additional reserves to cover increased levels of operational uncertainty.
-Through September 30, 2014, PJM may increase extend the Synchronized Reserve and

-Primary FReserve requirements in the Market Clearing Engines during the on-peak period in order to incorporate these actions in energy and reserve pricing when PJM operators see the need for significant additional reserves and believe the increased requirement will not create operational control problems.
-If these conditions are met, the increase to the reserve requirement in the Market Clearing Engines will be triggered when either a Hot Weather Alert, or Cold Weather Alert or an a Maximum Emergency Generation / Load Management Alertescalating emergency procedure (as defined in Manual 13: Emergency Operations) has been issued for the operating day.
-The extended Synchronized Reserve Requirement and Primary Reserve Requirement will be equal to the existing reserve requirement plus the sum of any additional MW brought online for that hour by PJM dispatch to account for operational uncertainty after the second resource commitment which occurs after 18:00 the day prior to the Operating Day.
-Under these conditions PJM operators will continue to initiate emergency procedures based on the reserve requirements defined in Manual 13: Emergency Operations.
+- o PJM shall create additional Reserve Zones or Reserve Sub-zones to maintain the required amount of reserves in a specific geographic area of the PJM Region as needed for system reliability.
+Such needs may arise due to planned and unplanned system events that limit PJM's ability to deliver reserves to a specific geographic area of the PJM Region where reserves are required. - PJM must ensure that adequate synchronized and primary reserves MW are procured and maintained to recover from the loss of the single largest generator contingency, which is normally the largest online generator's output.
+However, there is, at times, an outage condition at a station whereby a single fault would trip multiple generators resulting in a loss of generation greater than the largest single generator.
+In such instances, PJM will carry an increased reserve requirement in equivalent summation of output of those multiple generators in accordance with reserve requirements described in PJM Manual 13: Emergency Operations, Section 2.2. - At times, anticipated heavy load conditions may result in PJM operators carrying additional reserves to cover increased levels of operational uncertainty.
+PJM may extend the Primary Reserve and Synchronized Reserve Requirements in the Market Clearing Engines during the on-peak period in order to incorporate these actions in energy and reserve pricing when a Hot Weather Alert.
+Cold Weather Alert or an escalating emergency procedure (as defined in Manual 13: Emergency Operations) has been issued for the Operating Day.
+The extended Synchronized Reserve Requirement and Primary Reserve Requirement will be equal to the existing reserve requirement plus the sum of any additional MW brought online for that hour by PJM dispatch to account for operational uncertainty after the second resource commitment which occurs after 1415 the day prior to the Operating Day.
 If reserve deliverability issues are anticipated, then the requirements for the Sub-Zone(s) in which the additional resources are located will be extended.
-For example, if additional resources are specifically scheduled in the Mid-Atlantic Dominion Sub-Zone in anticipation of transmission constraints inhibiting the delivery transfer of reserves into that region, both the Mid-Atlantic Dominion Sub-Zone and RTO Reserve Zone requirements would be extended.
-If additional resources are scheduled in the non-Mid-Atlantic Dominion portion of the RTO Reserve Zone, then only the RTO Reserve Zone requirements would be extended.

-The requirements will return to their original values value of the largest single contingency upon exit from emergency procedures or when the additional resources have been released by PJM dispatch.
+For example, if additional resources are specifically scheduled in the Mid-Atlantic Dominion Sub-Zone in anticipation of transmission constraints inhibiting the delivery of reserves into that region, both the Mid-Atlantic Dominion Sub-Zone and RTO Reserve Zone requirements would be extended.
+If additional resources are scheduled in the non-Mid-Atlantic Dominion portion of the RTO Reserve Zone, then only the RTO Reserve Zone requirement would be extended. - The requirements will return to their original values upon exit from emergency procedures or when the additional resources have been released by PJM dispatch. - PJM will notify market participants of changes to the reserve requirements in relation to emergency procedures via the Emergency Procedure Posting Application once the decision to change the reserve requirements is made. - Regardless of the reserve requirements modeled in the Market Clearing Engines, PJM operators will continue to initiate emergency procedures based on the reserve requirements defined in Manual 13: Emergency Operations.